(Also see us apply our method to daily examples on our Twitter feed.)

 - We’re going to teach you these skills.

 - If you want, you can jump to our first skill — the simple hover.
 Or read on for more information about our fact-checking/source-verification model

 There’s a lot of bad information out there about the recent coronavirus outbreak.
 At the same time, just tuning out is not an option.
-Whether it’s currently an epidemic or a pandemic, it’s serious business.
+Pandemics are serious business.

 What can we do about this?
 How can we take advantage of the new levels of online engagement of the public with these issues while making sure that engagement is not manipulated by bad actors, or misinformed by error?